Ohmarr/KickStarter-Analysis/README.md

 KickStarter Analysis

-The purpose of this analysis is to attempt to discover trends that lead to success in Kickstarter campaigns.
+This analysis is a preliminary study into the trends that lead to success in Kickstarter campaigns.

-*Note: this is a limited study that will only consider about 4,000 projects as data points.*
+*Note: study that will only consider about 4,000 projects as data points.*

 Analysis conducted within attached Microsoft Excel workbook 'Starterbook.xlsx'.